 So, what does all this mean for health?
 Is Activia good for you and how does it compare to other probiotic products?
 Answering that question involves thinking about the nutritional profiles of Activia yogurts, their health implications, and whether the probiotic content is actually that powerful.

-Is Activia Good For Your Health?
+Is Activia Good For You?

 - Activia’s Products